test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-06.robot.rst

 1. *Command line*

-   Path and name of the configuration file is provided in command line of the RobotFramework AIO with the following syntax:
+   Path and name of the local parameter configuration file is provided in command line of the Robot Framework with the following syntax:

    ``--variable local_config:"<path to localconfig file>"``

 2. *Default position*

-   A local configuration file with fix name ``local_config.json`` is available at following positions:
+   A local parameter configuration file with fix name ``local_config.json`` is available at following positions:

    * ``C:\RobotTest\localconfig`` (Windows)
    * ``/home/<user>/RobotTest/localconfig`` (Linux)